ollipal/sshkeyboard/README.md

 listen_keyboard(on_press=press, debug=True)
 ```

-If one key press causes multiple callbacks or if releasing happens too slowly,
+If one key press causes multiple `on_press` / `on_release` callbacks or if
-you can try to tweak the default timing parameters:
+releasing happens too slowly, you can try to tweak the default timing
+parameters:

 ```python
 # ...